HaarigerHarald/android-youtubeExtractor/README.md

-A small android based YouTube url extractor.
+Android based YouTube url extractor
 =======================================================

-These are the literal urls to the YouTube video or audio files, so you can stream or download them.
+These are the urls to the YouTube video or audio files, so you can stream or download them.
 It features an age verification circumvention and a signature deciphering method (mainly for vevo videos).

-## Get it
+## Integration

-* Just import the jar library [youtubeExtractor.jar](https://github.com/HaarigerHarald/android-youtubeExtractor/releases/latest)
+* Import the jar library [youtubeExtractor.jar](https://github.com/HaarigerHarald/android-youtubeExtractor/releases/latest)

-* Or build it yourself from the sources (you will also need: [js-evaluator-for-android](https://github.com/evgenyneu/js-evaluator-for-android))
+* Or include the sources (you also need: [js-evaluator-for-android](https://github.com/evgenyneu/js-evaluator-for-android))

 ## Usage

-It's basically build around an AsyncTask.
-Called from an Activity you can write something like that:
+It's build around an AsyncTask.
+Called from an Activity you can write:

     String youtubeLink = "http://youtube.com/watch?v=xxxx";